coditori/highly-skilled-job-offers/README.md

 #### Apply online
 You can find Job Applications through Linkedin or other platforms or just go to the company career page and apply there.

-## 3- Be aware of different time zones
+## 3- Schedule the interview
-It's a common mistake if you have an interview in another time zone and you miss the interview because of miscalculations.
-With https://calendly.com you can easily set up your calendar and ask companies or recruiters to find a free slot in your calendar.
+It's a common mistake that you have an interview in another time zone and you miss the interview because of miscalculations.
+With [Calendly](https://calendly.com) you can easily set up your calendar and ask people to find a free slot in your calendar.

-## 4- Things are important in Interviews?
+## 4- Things to Remember in an Interview
 #### Soft skills
 Personal attributes that enable someone to interact effectively and harmoniously with other people.
 - Communication